Paf raises the bar on climate action

 Annual climate audit

-Paf’s annual climate audit is conducted by an external partner according to the established international standard, the GHG protocol (the Greenhouse Gas Protocol).
-The audit helps us to understand, identify and also reduce our climate impact by measuring three chosen categories of climate impact.
+Paf’s annual climate audit is conducted by an external partner who calculates our carbon footprint according to the international standard GHG Protocol (the Greenhouse Gas Protocol).
+The audit helps us understand and identify how we can reduce our climate impact.

-Direct emissions of greenhouse gases from sources owned or controlled by Paf (e.g. commercial vehicles).
+Direct emissions of greenhouse gases from sources owned or controlled by Paf (e.g. service vehicles).

-Category 2 / Indirect emissions from purchased energy (Energy)
+Scope 2 / Indirect emissions from purchased energy

 Emissions from heating, cooling and production of electricity purchased by Paf.

-Category 3 / Indirect emissions from business activities (Travel)
+Scope 3 / Indirect emissions from business activities

-Indirect emissions caused by Paf’s activities such as business and customer travel (e.g. air, boat, taxi and hotel stays).
+Indirect emissions caused by Paf’s activities such as business and customer travels, purchased technology, energy consumption from our physical games and cloud services.

-We climate compensate our calculated impact on the environment from our three chosen categories, by every year supporting different projects through our climate partner Tricorona.
+We climate finance our impact on the environment based on the annual climate audit.
+We do this every year by supporting different established projects through our climate partner.